sam-gordon-f/sam-gordon-f.github.io/_posts/Technical Series/Cloudformation Series/2020-02-03-cloudformation-template-anatomy.md

 Can be for storing custom information about your stack and/or some reserved directives.
 3 sections described below

-> AWS::CloudFormation::Designer.
+> "AWS::CloudFormation::Designer"
 Used by the Cloudformation Designer to store meta about where resources reside on the map

-> AWS::CloudFormation::Init.
+> "AWS::CloudFormation::Init"
 Used by cfn-init to bootstrap EC2 Instances

+> "AWS::CloudFormation::Interface"
-> AWS::CloudFormation::Interface.
-Used to help prettify cloudformation operation interfaces (create / update)
+Used to help prettify cloudformation/service catalog operation interfaces (create / update)

 ```json
 {